truenas/documentation/content/SCALE/Virtualization/AccessingNASFromVM.md

 {{< tab "Linux" >}}
 Linux VMs can access TrueNAS storage using FTP, SMB, and NFS.

-In the example below, the Linux VM is using ftp to access a user's home directory on TrueNAS.
+In the example below, the Linux VM is using FTP to access a user's home directory on TrueNAS.

 ![AccessNASfromVM6](/images/SCALE/AccessNASfromVM7.png "Connecting to FTP Path")